PTEN

 From The TV IV

-The Prime Time Entertainment Network or PTEN was an American television network founded in 1993 through a joint venture between Warner Bros.
+The Prime Time Entertainment Network or PTEN was an American ad hoc television network/syndication service founded in 1993 through a joint venture between Warner Bros.
 Domestic Television and Chris-Craft, an independent group of television stations.
 The two companies formed the Prime Time Consortium initially to finance original programming and ultimately hoped to establish PTEN as the fifth major network.
 At its peak, PTEN had 177 affiliate stations and covered 93% of the country.

-The network faced scheduling trouble due, in part, to the fact that nearly half of PTEN's initial affiliates were FOX stations and were forced to schedule PTEN programming around FOX's primetime schedule.
+PTEN faced scheduling trouble due, in part, to the fact that nearly half of its initial affiliates were FOX stations and were forced to schedule PTEN programming around FOX's primetime schedule.
 Affiliates took issue with the disproportionate amount of advertising available to them, due to the syndicator taking up nine minutes per hour.

 [edit] Original Programs